nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/02-with-plugin-default/README.md

-# First example: default behaviour without the plugin
+# Second example: default behaviour with the plugin

-Install then build:
+In the folder of the example, run install then build:

 ```bash
 npm install